Shuhao95927/openframeworks/FinalProject_1/README.md

 - Perfect the details (e.g. make the animation smoother, draw details for the scene...)

 ## Process questions
-- I still have the display problem when I draw Bezier curve.
+- I still have the display problem when I draw a bezier curve.
 - I am also confused about how to make smooth animation (e.g. walking).
 At present the walking animation of the character is achieved by alternating two static frames.

 ## Screenshots